 Under Iranian arbitration law, the safest way for an arbitrator to avoid any future challenge is to, upon his appointment, disclose anything that might give rise to any sort of doubt as to his/her impartiality or independence.
-If such disclosure is not made in due time, anything that is revealed at a later stage can be considered as a justifiable question or doubt as to his or her impartiality.
+If such disclosure is not made in due time, anything that is revealed at a later stage can be considered a justifiable question or doubt as to his or her impartiality.

-I have been recently asked by Arbitration Centre of Iran Chamber (ACIC), which I am a court member at, to express my opinion on a challenge of arbitrator in a domestic case.
+I have been recently asked by the Arbitration Centre of Iran Chamber (ACIC), which I am a court member at, to express my opinion on a challenge of arbitrator in a domestic case.

-The Claimant challenged the Respondent’s co-arbitrator on the basis that the Respondent’s counsel and co-arbitrator were working in one address (one common office) until 3 years ago which proves that they knew each other in advance and perhaps, they might have had (or still have) common interests.
-The co-arbitrator rejected the challenge alleging that they did not have any cooperation or common interest, but they were both renting different rooms of a large office, while other lawyers were also working there without any common interest and activities.
+The Claimant challenged the Respondent’s co-arbitrator on the basis that the Respondent’s counsel and co-arbitrator were working at one address (one common office) until 3 years ago which proves that they knew each other in advance and perhaps, they might have had (or still have) common interests.
+The co-arbitrator rejected the challenge alleging that they did not have any cooperation or common interest, but they were both renting different rooms of a large office, while other lawyers were also working there without any common interest or activities.

-In order to decide on the matter, I first looked at Article 23 of ACIC Rules which provides as below:
+In order to decide on the matter, I first looked at Article 23 of the ACIC Rules which provides as below:

 Also, I had in mind the requirements of Article 22, which provided that:

-The Arbitrator shall simultaneously with acceptance of his appointment, sign and submit a declaration confirming his independence and impartiality to the Secretariat of the Arbitration Center and shall disclose any fact or circumstances that may call into question his independence and impartiality in the eyes of the parties.
+The Arbitrator shall simultaneously with acceptance of his appointment, sign and submit a declaration confirming his independence and impartiality to the Secretariat of the Arbitration Center and shall disclose any facts or circumstances that may call into question his independence and impartiality in the eyes of the parties.

 I asked the Secretariat to show me the declaration of acceptance that the arbitrator signed and I noticed that nothing was disclosed there by the co-arbitrator in regards to his previous acquaintance with the counsel.